 The Stigma of Drug Addiction in Nursing

-Nurses, and the people around them need to learn how to move past the stigma of substance abuse in order to facilitate addiction treatment and recovery.
-Drug addiction changes the brain in ways that make quitting difficult, no matter how much the addict wants to get better.
+Nurses and the people around them need to learn how to move past the stigma of substance abuse to facilitate addiction treatment and recovery.
+Drug addiction changes the brain in ways that make quitting difficult, no matter how much the person wants to get better.
 This is why overcoming addiction requires professional medical treatment.

 Treatment for Substance Abuse among Nurses